 Homes built in the Plantation-Plain style are wood covered with a single gable and duel masonry chimneys.
 Raised panel shutters function to protect the home from temperature variations and extreme weather.

 Cape Cod homes originate from New England, but have spread nationwide and have become one of the most popular in America.
-They primarily use board and batten exterior shutter styles, but louvered shutters are equally acceptable.
+They primarily use board and batten exterior shutter styles, but louvered shutters, often with horns or tails, are equally acceptable.
 This home style is often a story and a half high with a steep roof and a central brick or stone chimney.

 The composition of Greek Revival buildings generally include a symmetrical shape, bold moldings, anterior columns, and pediment gables.
-Their narrow windows are perfect for paneled or louvered exterior wooden shutters.
+Their narrow windows are perfect for paneled or louvered exterior wood shutters.

 Authentic exterior wood shutters enhance historic Greek Revival windows.

 Spanish or Mediterranean Revival homes are crafted with smooth stucco siding, rounded edges, low pitched tiled roofs, and frequent arches.
 Exterior shutters are not always used, but when they are the board and batten style is most appropriate.

 The old world facade of French Country architecture features an asymmetrical design with multi-height rooflines.
 Narrow windows are pronounced with durable rustic board and batten shutters.
 Similar style exterior shutters can be found on the common Tudor homes.

 Ranch and split-level ranch homes became popular in the United States throughout the 20th century.
 Known for modernism, these homes have a low profile and minimal ornamentation in keeping with an informal American lifestyle.
 Many ranches have no window ornamentation because of the wide eaves and large windows on the homes.
 However, depending on the neighborhood and other exterior finishes, all exterior shutter styles can be appropriate for a ranch home.